ENCCS/hpda-python/content/dask.rst

    We will first read data with Dask and Xarray.
 See https://xarray.pydata.org/en/stable/dask.html#reading-and-writing-data for more details.

-   Note that depending on where you launched the Jupyter-lab, you may need to change the path to the data folder.
+   Note that the NetCDF files are here https://github.com/ENCCS/hpda-python/tree/main/content/data , you need to download them to your laptop first, then depending on where you put the files, you may need to adapt the path to the data folder in the Python code.

    .. code-block:: ipython